FaMiFisH/Algorithms/README.md

-I implement generic algorithms in java to practise and improve my java skills.
+All algorithms are implemented in java generically.